 Based on your marketing persona, find the key influencers in your niche.
-While some of these individuals may be uncovered during your marketing persona work, you’ll probably need to do additional research across different platforms.
-Include a mix of connectors, mavens and persuaders for your offering to ensure that your message gathers appropriate reach.
+While you may uncover some influencers during your marketing persona research, still do your homework.
+Include a mix of connectors, mavens and persuaders for your offering to get the maximum reach.

 3. What makes the influencer tick?

-Assess the expert’s community and realm of influence.
-Take the time to assess the landscape and where they fit in it.
-Are there specific topics that people turn to them for answers?
-How big is their community and/or reach?
+- What is the size of their community and/or reach?
 Is it limited to a specific platform or geography?
 How doest this relate to your target market?

-5. How does the influencer engage with his community?
+5. How does the influencer engage with their community?

-This speaks to how you’ll be able to leverage the power of the expert’s following.
-It has a direct impact on how you can work together to sway your target audience.
-Sign up for his newsletters, blog posts and other content.
-Ask pertinent questions in public forums.
+Consider how you’ll be able to leverage the power of the expert’s following.
+This has a direct impact on how you work together to persuade your target audience about your brand and it trustworthiness.

-6. What do you want the influencer to do for you?
+6. What do you want the influencer to do for your brand?